meaganbolton/blog/_posts/2024-03-30-Glassdoor-Datascraping.md

 and opportunities not to mention the massive pay increase from my current on-campus job.
 This surge of excitement has spurred me to ponder various questions: What salary range should I anticipate?
 Which companies and locations boast the most enticing offers?
 Is there a correlation between the ratings of companies and the salaries they offer?
 In pursuit of answers, I embarked on a journey to scrape job listings data from Glassdoor.
+I used <a href = "https://data-ox.com/how-to-scrape-glassdoor" target="_blank">this article</a> for guidance throughout this process.

 ## Step 1: Initialize Chrome WebDriver
 Before we begin, make sure you have the following installed: